hbussular/spring-supermarket/README.md

 ```

 ## API Documentation ##
-IThe tool for API documentation used in this project is Swagger.
+The tool for API documentation used in this project is Swagger.
 You can open it inside a browser at the following url -

 http://localhost:8080/swagger-ui.html#